-After Eduardo Catalano's Raleigh landmark house was destroyed in 2001.
-Burns worked closely with Catalano on two ill-fated attempts to rebuild it.
+After Eduardo Catalano's iconic Raleigh house was destroyed in 2001, Burns worked closely with Catalano on two ill-fated attempts to rebuild it.

 1969 - The Donald and Dorothy Huisingh Residence, 1213 Kingston Ridge Road, Cary.
 Won a AIANC Merit Award in 1969.
 Built by Paul Childers.
 Photos by Stan Coe.
 Sold in 2006 to John Pearson.
 Destroyed to build another house, bottom photo.

 1969 - The Richard D. and Bernice E. Hobbet House, 8 Heath Place, Durham.
 Deeded to Bernice E. Hobbet in 1970.
 Sold in 2015 to Kristina F. and Jacob D. Baldridge.
 Renovated by Center Studio Architecture.

 Sources include: Son Adam Burns, Burns' Obituary, AIA North Carolina, wife Margaret Greer wife Norma Burns, School of Design: The Kamphoefner Years 1948-1973 by Roger Clark, Kristen Howard, Pat Allen, NC Architect February 1969.